rmrk-team/evm/docs/implementations/IRMRKInitData.md

 > IRMRKInitData

-Interface represenataion of RMRK initialization data.
+Interface representation of RMRK initialization data.

-*This interface provides a struct sed to pack data to avoid stack too deep error for too many arguments.*
+*This interface provides a struct used to pack data to avoid stack too deep error for too many arguments.*